Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-backup.rst

 How it works
 ------------

-The Concordium Mobile Wallet provides built-in functionality to export wallet backups, encrypted under a passcode you choose.
+The |mw-gen1| provides built-in functionality to export wallet backups, encrypted under a passcode you choose.
 The wallet backup contains the keys for all wallet accounts.
 Each account has its own keys.
 Every time you make a new account in your wallet, you have to make a wallet backup to include the newly created account keys.

 ..
 Warning:
    Concordium strongly urges you to backup your account keys using the export function in the wallet whenever a new account has been created.
 The wallet backup as well as the export password must be stored securely.
 You cannot recover your accounts without a wallet backup and its passcode.